ONE-POT CHICKEN AND PEPPERS CASSEROLE

 - First, fry your chicken (you want to have the chicken nicely salted please) on low heat, skin down, you’re looking for a good golden colour so take your time.

 - Once you have the golden colour, remove your chicken from the casserole dish and add some oil if it didn’t render too much fat.
 Add your thinly sliced onion, again with a bit of salt.
 Cook on low heat for about 15 min with the lid on as it gets them cooking faster, cook them a good further 20 min on low heat so that they caramelise and are not too wet.

 - Once the onions are brown, add all the other ingredients (the peppers and garlic need to be sliced thinly) and just about cover with the wine and cook on low heat with the lid on for 30 min.
 While that’s happening please pre-heat your oven to 150 C.

-- Place the casserole dish minus the oven for another 20 min or until most of the wine is gone and the chicken isn’t wet on top any more.
+- Place the casserole dish minus the lid into the oven for another 20 min or until most of the wine is gone and the chicken isn’t wet on top any more.
 It won’t be crackling but the skin will be on its way to it if you get me.